michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 9. but now I exercise joy, not because you were made sorry, but because your sorrow hath brought you to repentance.
 For you were sorry towards Aloha; so that in nothing will you suffer loss from us.

-10. For the sorrow that is for the sake of Aloha worketh soul-penitence,Animae conversionem operatur.
-SCHAFF, as also TREMELLIUS.
-The Paris Polyglot and WALTON have paenitentiam animae effecit; and the Antwerp, Paenitentem animam effecit. which turneth not and converteth, unto salvation; but the sorrow of the world worketh death.
+10. For the sorrow that is for the sake of Aloha worketh soul-penitence,

 11. For, behold, (in) this very (case) that you were made contrite for the sake of Aloha; what carefulness it wrought in you, and vindication, and displeasure, and fear, and love, and zeal, and punishment!
-Andthus by every thing have you shown yourselves to benow pure in this matter.
+And

-12. But, it was for this we wrote to you; not on account of the injurer, nor on account of the injured oneonly, but that you may know before Aloha our carefulness over you.
+12. But, it was for this we wrote to you; not on account of the injurer, nor on account of the injured one

 13. For this cause we were consoled, and with our consolation more abundantly did we rejoice in the joy of Titos; because his spirit had been refreshed with you all.